mwhamgenomics/mwhamgenomics.github.io/_posts/2016-03-24-virtualenv.md

     mwhamgenomics$ deactivate
 {% endhighlight %}

-In production, you would have the virtualenv sitting alongside your project, or in a separate `virtualenvs` folder, and either call `<virtualenv>/bin/python` directly or use `<virtualenv>/bin/activate` if you use `PYTHONPATH`, etc. By using isolated virtual Python instances, you can link a distinct Python instance to each of your projects, keeping your environment predictable, the machine relatively clean, and the project insulated against system changes.
+In production, you would have the virtualenv sitting alongside your project, or in a separate `virtualenvs` folder, and either call `<virtualenv>/bin/python` directly or use `<virtualenv>/bin/activate` if you use `PYTHONPATH`, etc. By using isolated virtual Python instances, you can link a distinct Python instance to each of your projects, keeping your environment predictable, the machine clean, and the project insulated against system changes.